Hecate946/Neutra/README.md

 nicknames: Show a user's past nicknames.

+piestatus: Status info in a piechart.

 seen: Check when a user was last seen.

 spoke: Check when a user last spoke.

 spokehere: Check when a user last spoke here.

-statusinfo: Status info in a piechart.

 top: Show top message senders.